Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 **Regions**
 To use this API, you must create your Azure AI Content Safety resource in the supported regions.
 Currently, it is available in the following Azure regions:
 - East US 2
-- France Central
-- UK South
+- East US (only for non-reasoning)
 - West US
 - Sweden Central